Go to page content

 Thick mucus which blocks the tubes carrying the digestive juices, particularly from the pancreas affects the digestive system.
 When cystic fibrosis patients eat, food cannot be completely digested, resulting in foul-smelling and greasy stools.

-As food is not digested and absorbed adequately, cystic fibrosis patients do not gain weight easily and may not grow as much.
+As food is not digested and absorbed adequately, CF patients do not gain weight easily and may not grow as much.
 Newborns and young children may experience complications, including blockage of the intestine and chronic constipation.

 Natural Remedies for Cystic Fibrosis